CLOSER-Cohorts/discovery-customisations/pages/terms.md

 <p>The metadata is being made available under the <a href="https://www.nationalarchives.gov.uk/doc/non-commercial-government-licence" target="_blank" rel="noopener noreferrer">Non-Commercial Government Licence for public sector information</a>.
 Please make yourself familiar with this licence before making further use of the metadata.</p>

-<p>If you wish to use our logos or other content on this website, you must seek prior approval from our Communications team.
+<p>If you wish to use our logos, publications (e.g. How-to guides) or other content on this website, you must seek prior approval from our Communications team.
 Please email closer@ucl.ac.uk.
 </p>

 <h2>Acceptable use</h2>